DeepStateLearning/russian-troll-tweets/WassersteinClustering.md

  The metric data is saved in metric.csv, with these accounts listed in angular order determined by 2d MDS plot.

- These are color coded according to the labels that were previously given:
+ These are color coded according to the labels that were previously given: 'RightTroll' is red, 'LeftTroll' is blue, 'HashtagGamer' is cyan,'Unknown' is green, 'NonEnglish' is yellow ,  'Fearmonger' is black, and 'NewsFeed' is magenta.

-LABEL_COLOR_MAP = {'RightTroll' : 'r',
-                   'LeftTroll' : 'b',
-                   'HashtagGamer' : 'c',
-                   'Unknown' : 'g',
-                   'NonEnglish' : 'y',
-                   'Fearmonger' : 'k',
-                   'NewsFeed' : 'm',
-                   }

-This is a 3d image
+This is a view of the 3d image

 ![Image of 3d metric](https://github.com/DeepStateLearning/russian-troll-tweets/blob/master/3dfull1.png)